AnhKimDev/ProjectRaidNative/readme.md

   Benefit from a platform that evolves based on user feedback and community contributions.
   <br>

+## Get Started

+Follow these steps to get started:

+- git clone: copy the project
+- npm install: install all dependencies
+- npm start: starts expo, you can download the expo app via your smartphone to bugfix or use an virtual device

+Currently the mockdata is used in a non-persistent datastorage, this will change in future updates.

 ## Changelog

 ### Planned for October 2024

 - Final Presentation.
+- Connect to the azure infrastructure and use real data.
+- Authentification

-### Planned for September 2024
+### September 2024

-- Complete the frontend.
+- Completed main functions for the frontend app.
-- Set up the backend in AWS Cloud with a database, S3 bucket, and EC2 instance.
+- Set up the backend via Terraform in Azure with a Cosmos DB, Blobstorage, and Azure Functions.
 - Potentially implement a CI/CD pipeline using Terraform and GitHub Actions.

 ### August 2024